ejh243/BrainFANS/documentation/docs/Developer-information/Code-review/Code-examples.md

         return None
     # Initialises 'result' to be 1
     result = 1
-    # Creates a loop that starts at index 1 and ends at index n+1
+    # Creates a loop that starts at index 1 and ends at index n
     for i in range(1, n + 1):
         # Multiplies 'result' by the current index of the for loop
         result = result * i